RainbowMiner/RainbowMiner/README.md

 - set the overclocking profile to "Profile4" (if the RainbowMiner oc is used)
 - the overclocking profiles define the default for a specific algorithm
 - the OCprofile hierarchy: miners.config.txt over algorithms.config.txt over devices.config.txt
+- if pool MiningRigRentals is in use, the X17 mining rig will use a price modifier of -10% (relative to suggested price)

 ### Config\coins.config.txt